Violin workshop with Genevieve MacKay

 They are a queer, mixed, urban Indigenous spoken word poet and facilitator.
-Molly has been invited to perform, host events, and facilitate workshops at festivals such as Talking Stick Festival, Hullabaloo & Verses Festival of Words, Growing Room Festival and Queer Arts Festival.
+Jo has been invited to perform, host events, and facilitate workshops at festivals such as Talking Stick Festival, Hullabaloo & Verses Festival of Words, Growing Room Festival and Queer Arts Festival.
 They were a member of the 2017 Vancouver Poetry Slam team and have also performed and facilitated at school and district events in Vancouver, Burnaby and North Delta.

 We all have a story, roots that ground us and a journey that brought us to where we are today.
 Using art and storytelling we will explore themes of home, ancestry, memory and connection.
 We will create personal and collective reflections, contributing to Place des Arts’ holiday season festival, Reflections: A Seasonal Celebration of Arts and Heritage, taking place throughout November and December 2018.

 Intro to Classical Indian Music with Sharanjeet Singh Mand

 Sharanjeet Singh Mand is a graduate of Western Classical music from Douglas College.
 He is a BC-based sitarist, surbahar player, western music pianist, Hindi poet, Indian Classical music teacher, composer and performer.

 Hear CBC’s North by Northwest interview with Sharanjeet here.